codefresh-io/docs.codefresh.io/_posts/2024-05-22-may-release-notes.md

 %}

 **Clean copy**
-Clicking any item in the breadcrumb path now selects only that specific item, not the entire path, and also copies that item.
+Clicking any item in the breadcrumb path now selects only that specific item, not the entire path, and also copies only that item.